Alert notice

 Late 2012

-We'd protected 590 hectares of remnant native vegetation (the type with the highest conservation value).
+We had protected 590 hectares of remnant native vegetation, which has the highest conservation value.

 2016